Toxic shock syndrome: Pathophysiology

 In both TSS (caused by S. aureus) and TSLS (caused by S. pyogenes), disease progression stems from a superantigen toxin.
 The toxin in S. aureus infections is TSS Toxin-1, or TSST-1.
 The TSST-1 is secreted as a single polypeptide chain.
 The gene encoding toxic shock syndrome toxin is carried by a mobile genetic element of S. aureus in the SaPI family of pathogenicity islands.
 The toxin causes the non-specific binding of MHC II, on professional antigen presenting cells, with T-cell receptors, on T cells.

 In typical T-cell recognition, an antigen is taken up by an antigen-presenting cell, processed, expressed on the cell surface in complex with class II major histocompatibility complex (MHC) in a groove formed by the alpha and beta chains of class II MHC, and recognized by an antigen-specific T-cell receptor.
 This results in polyclonal T-cell activation.
 Superantigens do not require processing by antigen-presenting cells but instead, interact directly with the invariant region of the class II MHC molecule.
 In patients with TSS, up to 20% of the body's T-cells can be activated at one time.
 This polyclonal T-cell population causes a cytokine storm, followed by a multisystem disease.

 Risk factors

-A few possible causes of toxic shock syndrome are: